ChakreshKVS/Safe-Path-Navigation-On-Lunar-Terrains/README.md

-# Safe-Path-Navigation
+# Safe-Path-Navigation-On-Lunar-Terrains

 ## Overview
-Safe-Path-Navigation is a project designed to analyze lunar terrains and determine safe paths for navigation.
+Safe-Path-Navigation-On-Lunar-Terrains is a project designed to analyze lunar terrains and determine safe paths for navigation.
 The system processes high-resolution lunar images, performs terrain classification, and applies pathfinding algorithms to identify optimal routes.

 ---